devalot/webdev/content/js/jasmine/basics.md

   * Easy mocking of modules

-  * Good for unit, integration, and even end-to-end tests
+  * Good for unit and integration tests

 ### Example: Writing Jest Tests ###